brunochanrio/DangoPlayer/getdango.md

-# Download DangoPlayer APK
+# Download DangoPlayer
-Download the latest APK of DangoPlayer for any Android device with Google services, or without Google services, like Huawei, Amazon Fire OS, Windows Subsystem for Android, LineageOS, etc.
+Here you can download the latest version of DangoPlayer from the Google Play Store for any Android device with Google services, and from APK for any Android device without Google services, like Huawei, Amazon Fire OS, Windows Subsystem for Android, LineageOS, etc.

 **Latest Version:** 5.0freya